vac-mmis/CausalAnnotationCorrection/README.md

 	$ pipenv install -e .
 	```

-- If you want to use your own virtual environment, make sure you are in the repository folder and run:
+- If you want to use your own virtual environment:
 	```
 	$ python -m pip install -r requirements.txt
 	$ python -m pip install -e .